GerHobbelt/dat.gui/README.md

+# UI Controller (dat.gui ported to commonjs)

+## dynamic_properties branch

+This branch add the possibility for controllers to handle "dynamic properties".

+It means that the property supplied to the controller may not exist as such on the supplied object but in the form of a couple of standard getter/setter functions that match the property's name.

+Ie: the property `"position"` match the `getPosition()`/`setPosition()` functions.

+---
+Original dat.GUI readme below:

+---

 # dat.GUI

-@MacroMan's fork with extra features - v1.2.0+dataarts-0.7.6

 A lightweight graphical user interface for changing variables in JavaScript.

 Get started with dat.GUI by reading the [tutorial](http://workshop.chromeexperiments.com/examples/gui) or the [API documentation](API.md).

-This fork of dat.gui was specifically created to be used with the new ISF website.
-It can be used exactly the same way; however, it just needs to be built with the JS and CSS separately.
+The dat.GUI library needs to be built with the JS and CSS separately.
 This can be turned on and off by changing one line in `rollup.config.js`:
 ```js
 plugins: [
     ...